HotscriptGG/dygression.js/README.md

 # dygression.js

+* This app is still in super early stage.
+Help me develop it if you wish and can.
+Cheers *

 ## What is it?
 Single thread chat with dygression system.
 So you can procrastinate while you work and work while you procrastinate.